ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

-📝 Changelog (v1.3.2)
+📝 Changelog (v1.3.8)
-- NEW: Main Menu Redesign.
-Bigger buttons, cleaner look, and integrated "Welcome" text.

-- FIX: Aggregation of experimental phases.

-- NEW: Main Menu Redesign.
-Bigger buttons, cleaner look, and integrated "Welcome" text.

-- NEW: Configuration system from the main menu

-- NEW: Zoom and Movement when viewing a photo in the gallery

-- UI: Improved button clarity and layout in the Editor.
+- NEW: Added native audio+video synchronization for recording!
+- FIX: Upgraded the gallery to support video playback with audio demuxing via SDL_mixer.
+- DEV FIX: Added proper hardware freeing (MICUninit) upon exiting recorder.

 🤝 Credits and Acknowledgements
 Main Developer: ClaudiWolf2056